See an issue?

 If you see an issue with the Leadership website, please contact Kathy Howell at email@example.com.

 Dr. William C. Welburn is the vice president for inclusive excellence for Marquette University’s Office of Institutional Diversity and Inclusion.
-As vice president, Welburn is responsible for leadership in setting a strategic direction on campus diversity and inclusion by working with faculty, administrative, staff and student communities on a range of issues leading toward a more inclusive Marquette.
+As executive director, Welburn is responsible for leadership in setting a strategic direction on campus diversity and inclusion by working with faculty, administrative, staff and student communities on a range of issues leading toward a more inclusive Marquette.
 His office’s portfolio includes implementation of the university’s strategic planning theme “A Culture of Inclusion,” and in assisting the university in full implementation of actions recommended by planning and climate assessment.

 Welburn joined Marquette after having served as associate dean of the Graduate College of the University of Illinois at Urbana–Champaign from 2006–09, where he held administrative responsibility for graduate student academic services, including initiatives on diversity, handling student problems and assisting in establishing an electronic thesis and dissertation program.
 He began his career in 1978 in the library at Indiana University–Bloomington.
 Since that time, he has held positions in the libraries at Princeton University, William Paterson University and the University of Iowa.
 He has also taught in library and information science graduate programs at Atlanta University, Rutgers University, University of Iowa and University of Arizona.
 While at Iowa, he shifted his career trajectory when in 1993 he accepted a position as the Graduate College’s assistant dean and interim chair of the African American Studies Program.